dmbaturin/iproute2-cheatsheet/site/index.md

 and in some cases even unavoidable.

 If your system does some local processing (e.g. NAT), this may cause problems with incoming connections.
-In that case you should be using a stateful L4 load balancing setup instead.
+In that case, you should be using a stateful L4 load balancing setup instead.

 <h2 id="ip-rule">Policy-based routing</h2>
 <hr>